kushagra1618/init_3.0/hserv/readme.md

-This package contains code for App's HttpServer
+This package contains code for Service HttpServer Server starts on 5050 port
+POST /create/app Url for registering App on our server